Best 33 Places To Visit In Barcelona, Spain - Updated 2025

 Visited this place?

 Another creation of Antoni Gaudi, La Sagrada Familia is an unfinished basilica in Barcelona that became so important because of its luxurious design and broad dimension.
 The basilica is also a UNESCO World Heritage-listed cathedral.
 Apart from the lush interior and jaw-dropping exterior, La Sagrada Familia features a museum where you can see the development of the church since the 19th century, through its display of plaster models, photographs, drawings, and more.
+I will surely visit this place to admire its beautiful architecture when I visit Barcelona.
 Take your time exploring the area and listen intently to the guide to learn more.
 Additionally, don’t forget to take awesome photos.

 Tip from tour guide